 But odds are you are likely to have been in at least one, and if it’s been recently, you can expect your car rates to go up.
 However, you may be able to take steps to lessen the blow.

-Lynch says he was involved in a car accident recently and saw a spike in his rates.
-His insurance agent suggested he install an in-car monitoring device to help lower his rates.
+Lynch says he was recently involved in a car accident and saw his rates spike.
+His insurance agent suggested he install an in-car monitoring device to help lower them.

-The device monitors his driving speeds, such as fast accelerations and hard braking, and sends it back to the insurance carrier.
-As long as you’re exhibiting safe driving tendencies, it should result in a break in your rates.
+The device monitors his driving speeds, such as fast accelerations and hard braking, and sends the data back to the insurance carrier.
+As long as he exhibits safe driving tendencies, his rates should be reduced.

 “I find it to be really non-intrusive,” Lynch says.
 “But I am conscious of the fact that that little device is recording what I’m doing.
 It makes me more mindful of the way I’m driving.”